Kareem-Medhat/balance-the-chemical-equation/README.md

 # balance-the-chemical-equation
-Brute-force attempts to balance a chemical equation
+Brute-force attempts to balance a chemical equation written in pure javascript

 ## Features
 - Accepts parentheses (even nested brackets work).
 Examples: (OH)2
 - Result maintains original equation form (not expanded)
 - Async ( returns a promise )
 - Returns the simplified result
+- Lightweight ( only 1 dependency and written in pure javascript )

+## Start
+`
+npm install
+`

 ## Using it
 `